luozongbao/myapis/health-calculator/README.md

 ### Web Interface

 1. Open `index.php` in your web browser
-2. Select your preferred calculator (BMI, BMR, or Daily Intake)
+2. Select your preferred calculator (BMI, BMR, Daily Intake, or Water Intake)
 3. Select your preferred unit system (Metric or Imperial)
 4. Fill in the required fields for your chosen calculator
 5. Click the calculate button to get your results